Eself-Learning - Arabic

 Please send your comments and suggestions to Dr. Nimat Hafez BARAZANGI*: email@example.com.

-For a comprehensive list of available publications by Nimat Hafez Barazangi, click here.
+For a comprehensive list of available publications up to 2009 by Nimat Hafez Barazangi, click here.

 For accessing Nimat Hafez Barazangi's scholarly work on Cornell's eCommons, click here.

-For accessing Nimat Hafez Barazangi's latest lecture in Arabic, click here.
+For accessing Nimat Hafez Barazangi's Beirut NEST lecture in Arabic, click here.

 * I would like to thank Melissa Stephenson, Carrie Brindisi, Steve Gallow and STAP (Student Technology Assistance Program, Academic Technology, esp.
-Tian Ping Wong and Chad Rose) for their technical support in preparing and updating this electronic archive of my scholarly collection.
+Tian Ping Wong, Chad Rose and Shea Belsky) for their technical support in preparing and updating this electronic archive of my scholarly collection.